DeTosis/VK_Notifier/README.md

 4. Build solution
 5. Set version to release and run program.
 6. Locate folder *project_folder/VK_Notifyer/bin/Release
-7. In the newly generated foolder you can find exe, make a shortcut and add it to startup menu
+7. In the newly generated folder you can find exe, make a shortcut and add it to startup menu

 ## Contributing